 Suffering from Insomnia?
 You are not alone as it is a common sleep disorder.
 Defined as unsatisfactory sleep that interrupts with daytime functions, Insomnia is classified as mild, moderate and severe.
 Almost 30 percent of the Australian population experiences a sleeping disorder.
-Of these, 5 percent of them have chronic Insomnia, while the remaining 25 percent has primary Insomnia.
+Of these, 5 percent of them have chronic Insomnia, while the remaining 25 percent have primary Insomnia.

 There are several different causes of insomnia, including stress, anxiety, depression, medical condition, certain medication, pregnancy and more.
 Regardless of its causes, lack of sleep can take a toll on an individual’s quality of life.
 It can lead to a number of physical and emotional issues, such as fatigue and exhaustion, irritability, mood swings, poor focus and memory, obesity and long-term diseases (diabetes, a heart condition, etc.)